 UHF-BOX Product Highlights

-Each Boxcar unit is equipped with a baseline gate to perform a measurement with baseline suppression (subtraction of the background noise, measured in regions of the period without signal, from the boxcar measurement) or other advanced measurements like fully differential signal paths analysis.
-The flexibility provided is essential headroom to support more applications than with conventional analog boxcars.
+Each boxcar unit is equipped with a baseline gate to perform a measurement with baseline suppression (subtraction of the background noise, measured in regions of the period without signal, from the boxcar measurement) or other advanced measurements such as fully differential signal path analysis.
+This flexibility is essential to give access to more applications than is possible with conventional analog boxcars.

-The Arithmetic Units (AU), included in all UHFLI Lock-in Amplifiers, offer the capability to perform arithmetic operations using the results from the two boxcar units as operands and outputting the result; this opens even more advanced measurement possibilities.
+The Arithmetic Unit, included in all UHFLI Lock-in Amplifiers, provides the capability to perform arithmetic operations using the results from the two boxcar units as operands and outputting the result; this opens up even more advanced measurement possibilities.